LPDDR: LPDDR5

 Compared to earlier standards, the nomenclature for column addresses has changed.
 Both LPDDR4 and LPDDR5 allow up to 10 bits of column address, but the names are different.
 LPDDR4's C0–C9 are renamed B0–B3 and C0–C5.
 As with LPDDR4, writes must start at a multiple-of-16 address with B0–B3 zero, but reads may request a burst be transferred in a different order by specifying a non-zero value for B3.

 As with LPDDR4, to read some data requires 4 commands: two activate commands to select a row, then a CAS and a read command to select a column.
 Unlike LPDDR4, the CAS command comes before the read or write command.
 In fact, it is something of a misnomer, in that it does not select a column at all.
 Instead, its primary function is to prepare the DRAM to synchronize with the imminent start of the high-speed WCK clock.
 The WS_FS, WS_RD and WS_WR bits select various timings, with the _RD and _WR options optimized for an immediately following read or write command, while the _FS option starts the clock immediately, and may be followed by multiple reads or writes, accessing multiple banks.

 CAS also specifies the "write X" option.
 If the WRX bit is set, writes do not transfer data, but rather fill the burst with all-zeros or all-ones, under the control of the WXS (write-X select) bit.
 This takes the same amount of time, but saves energy.

 In addition to the usual bursts of 16, there are commands for performing double-length bursts of 32.
 Reads (but not writes) may specify a starting position within the 32-word aligned burst using the C0 and B3 bits.

 LPDDR5X

-On 28 July 2021, JEDEC published the JESD209-5B, Standard for Low Power Double Data Rate 5/5X (LPDDR5/5X) with the following changes:
+On 28 July 2021, JEDEC published an "extended" version of the LPDDR5 standard called LPDDR5X with the following changes: